sahiliamsso/docs/source/installation-guide/install.md

 * Log into Gluu Server `chroot`
 * Run the setup script

+!!!
+Warning
+	While running the setup script, you will be prompted for hostname, please make sure to enter FQDN of the server or hostname of the cluster used.

+!!! note:
+	Changing of hostname after installation is not supported.

 |       Command Description     |               RHEL 6.x                |
 |-------------------------------|---------------------------------------|
 |       Start Gluu Server       |service gluu-server-3.0.0 start        |